Diamond Blackfan Anemia (DBA) in Children

 And, work closely with your child's healthcare providers to know what to report.
 It depends on your child's age, treatment and other factors.
 For example, your child's provider will tell you what to watch for if your child has had a stem cell transplant.
 Or if your child is taking a certain medicine, the provider will tell you what side effects may occur.

-Key points about DBA
+Key points about DBA in children

 - DBA is a rare blood disorder in which children do not make enough red blood cells.
 These are the cells that carry oxygen to all other cells in the body.